-The State guarantees minimum payment of \$34,104 each fiscal year.
-If at the end of a fiscal year, the contractor has not invoiced the department at least \$34,104 for the services it rendered during the fiscal year, the department will pay the difference between invoiced total and the \$34,104 guarantee minimum.
+The State guarantees if at the end of a fiscal year, the aggregate total invoices for services rendered at all Contractor's sites (Billings, Columbus, and Red Lodge) during the fiscal year was less than \$34,104, the state will pay Contractor the difference between the aggregate total invoiced and the \$34,104 minimum guarantee.

-- 5.3 Funding Shortages.
+5.3 Funding Shortages.
 Parties agree to proactively monitor funds allocated and to immediately notify the other Party if funding seems inadequate to meet the needs of one or more service categories.
-The Parties agree to meet to discuss whether to reallocate services or redistribute funds across service categories for the remainder of the funding period. - 5.4 Withholding of Payment.
+The Parties agree to meet to discuss whether to reallocate services or redistribute funds across service categories for the remainder of the funding period.

+5.4 Withholding of Payment.
 In addition to its other remedies under this Contract, at law, or in equity, State may withhold payments to Contractor if Contractor has breached this Contract.
-Such withholding may not be greater than, in the aggregate, 15% of the total value of the subject statement of work or applicable contract. - 5.5 Payment Terms.
+Such withholding may not be greater than, in the aggregate, 15% of the total value of the subject statement of work or applicable contract.

+5.5 Payment Terms.
 Unless otherwise noted in the solicitation document, State has thirty (30) days to pay invoices, as allowed by 17-8-242, MCA.
-Contractor shall provide banking information at the time of Contract execution in order to facilitate State's electronic funds transfer payments. - 5.6 Reference to Contract.
+Contractor shall provide banking information at the time of Contract execution in order to facilitate State's electronic funds transfer payments.

+5.6 Reference to Contract.
 The Contract number MUST appear on all invoices, packing lists, packages, and correspondence pertaining to the Contract.
-If the number is not provided, State is not obligated to timely pay the invoice. - 5.7 Contract Invoices.
+If the number is not provided, State is not obligated to timely pay the invoice.

+5.7 Contract Invoices.
 Contractor shall submit all invoices and supporting documentation in a format provided by the State.